superxddd/timescaledb/src/bgw/README.md

 # Background worker jobs

-TimescaleDB needs to run multiple background jobs.
+TIMEUDB needs to run multiple background jobs.
 This module implements a simple scheduler so that jobs inserted into a jobs table can be run on a schedule.
-Each database in an instance runs it's own scheduler because different databases may run different TimescaleDB extension versions which may require different scheduler logic.
+Each database in an instance runs it's own scheduler because different databases may run different TIMEUDB extension versions which may require different scheduler logic.

 ## Schedules